emir7/mobile-news-perception/models/MultilevelModelling/finalMultilevelModel.md

       - Label *L4* in our case represents bright environments and contains values greater than 100 lux.

-With gradually increasing the complexity of multilevel models (as described in our paper: Uncovering Personal and Context-Dependent Display Preferences in Mobile Newsreader App) we concluded that the following model can be used for describing the relationships between contextual and news display
+While gradually increasing the complexity of multilevel models (as described in our paper: Uncovering Personal and Context-Dependent Display Preferences in Mobile Newsreader App) we concluded that the following model can be used for describing the relationships between contextual and news display
 parameters:

-# Building the final model

 ``` r
 final.model <- lmer(score ~ 1 + user.activity*font.size + theme*env.brightness + theme*battery.level + (1|layout_images), data=df)